etzm/iscc-sum/docs/developers.md

 ## Project Status

-> [!CAUTION]
+!!! danger

-> **Early Release** — This project is in its early development stage.
+    **Early Release** — This project is in its early development stage.

-> [!NOTE]
+!!! note

-> By default, this tool creates ISCC-CODEs of SubType WIDE, introduced for large-scale secure checksum support
-> with data similarity matching capabilities.
-This SubType is not yet part of the ISO 24138:2024 standard but is
-> supported by the latest version of the [Iscc-Core](https://github.com/iscc/iscc-core) reference
+    By default, this tool creates ISCC-CODEs of SubType WIDE, introduced for large-scale secure checksum support with data similarity matching capabilities.
+This SubType is not yet part of the ISO 24138:2024 standard but is supported by the latest version of the [Iscc-Core](https://github.com/iscc/iscc-core) reference implementation.
-> implementation.
     For ISO 24138:2024 conformant ISCC-CODEs, use the `--narrow` flag in the CLI tool.

 ## Performance